10-The Atherton Tablelands

 For more energetic activities, join a tour for bike, hiking or kayaking so that you can discover the best of the local trails with informed guides.
 On your mountain bike weave through purpose built trails complete with stunning mountain-top vistas.
 Kayak on clear, tranquil waters spotting unique wildlife and secluded bays.

 If you are a wildlife lover, the Atherton Tablelands attracts global attention.
 With more than 430 bird species in the Wet Tropics and The Great Barrier Reef, 327 can be viewed on the Atherton Tablelands.
-The diverse avifauna makes it an ornithologists dream encompassing riverine, wetland, woodland, rainforest, grassland, agricultural and parkland.
+The diverse flora and fauna makes it an ornithologists dream encompassing riverine, wetland, woodland, rainforest, grassland, agricultural and parkland.
 You won’t be putting down your camera or binoculars for long.
-Tours are strongly recommended as there is nothing better as a local who knows where the best spots are.

 For all wildlife enthusiasts there are bushwalks and wildlife spotting tours taken by knowledgeable local people.
 You might be lucky to spot a Southern Cassowary, tree frogs, lizards and the very rare tree kangaroo.